 While the code removes the burden on employers to undertake yearly checks on documents for employees with visas, it is now crucial that employers establish a robust process in obtaining and checking documentation to establish whether a potential worker is eligible to work in the UK.
 Employers must also now be cautious when employing students to ensure they are only working the permitted number of hours during term time and vacation.

-If you require any assistance or further information about the issues in this article, please contact us on 0117 904 6000.
+If you require any assistance or further information about the issues in this article, please contact our Employment Law specialists or call us on 0117 904 6000.